Market development funds

-Market development funds (MDF), also called Co-op Funds, are provided by manufacturer or brands in indirect sales channels to help affiliates, channel partners, resellers, VARs, or distributors sell products and promote local awareness of the national brand.
+Market development funds (MDF), also called co-op funds, are provided by manufacturer or brands in indirect sales channels to help affiliates, channel partners, resellers, VARs, or distributors sell products and promote local awareness of the national brand.
 In the US, around 4,500 Co-op programs cover 50 product classifications, with approximately $50 billion spent annually; slightly over half of these funds go unused due to implementation issues by uninformed partners.

-Developing an MDF Strategy

-While developing the MDF strategy, clarity of objective is critical for the MDF program designer.
-Generally, as a best practice, program designers should ask the following questions while defining the program: